Introduction to PowerShell While Loop

 Output:

-In the above example, while loop executes forever because of the $true is specified in the condition.
-To terminate the loop, use the Break command when condition satisfies.
+In the above example, while loop executes forever because the $true is specified in the condition.
+To terminate the loop, use the Break command when the condition satisfies.

 Conclusion

-While loop has the same functionality as the other loops as FOR, FOREACH, and Do-While.
-In the Do-While loop, the body statement is executed first and the condition is checked later.
+Although the while loop shares functionality with other loops like FOR, FOREACH, and Do-While, the Do-While loop executes the body statement first and checks the condition later.

 Recommended Articles

 This is a guide to PowerShell While Loop.
-Here we discuss the syntax and working of PowerShell While Loop along with examples and code implementation.
+Here we discuss the syntax and working of PowerShell While Loop, examples, and code implementation.
 You may also have a look at the following articles to learn more –